Rates and COVID-19

 - in July/August (for the period 1 July to 31 December).

-Rates are due 31 days from the date of issue of the rate notice.
+Rates are due at least 30 days from the date of issue of the rate notice.
 The due date is shown on the front of the notice.

 The rates notice includes both general rates and utilities charges for water, sewerage and waste/recycling collection.
 The Emergency Management Levy is collected on behalf of the State Government.
 Water usage charges are billed separately; notices are issued three times per year based on meter readings.
 Water notices are due at least 33 days from the date of issue.